It can be tough to tell when the herb in your dry herb vape is finished. How do you know when the vaping session is over?

 Cleaning your vaporizer for best quality vapor

-Be sure to clean your vape oven in between sessions, it's easiest to get all the plant material out if you empty the chamber soon after vaping while everything is still hot.
+Be sure to clean your vape oven in between sessions.
+It's easiest to get all the plant material out if you empty the chamber right after vaping, while everything is still hot.
 Your vape probably includes a tool to help you do this.

-It can even vaporize cannabis concentrates using a specialized oven, compared with the awkward concentrate inserts used by some other portable vapes.
-It takes vaping to another level of portability completely - learn more about the Furna here.
+Furna can even vaporize cannabis concentrates using a specialized oven, a big improvement on the awkward concentrate inserts used by some other portable vapes.
+It takes vaping to another level of portability completely - learn more about the Furna vaporizer here.